Drugs to treat diabetic retinopathy

 There are 3 drugs.
-Eylea is new and longer lasting and is likely to be the best for the moment, Avastin is the cheapest and almost certainly just as good as Lucentis which is in popular use.
+Eylea is very slightly longer lasting.
+Avastin is the cheapest and almost certainly just as good as Lucentis which is in popular use.
 The procedure is discussed.

-The drugs reduce macular oedema and proliferation (blood vessel growth) in diabetic retinopathy, but their effect usually wears off.
-To keep good sight in the long term, the diabetes and blood pressure (BP) must be controlled: the drugs are very useful for use whilst patients are trying to control their diabetes and BP
+The drugs reduce macular oedema (leakage in the cnetral retina) and proliferation (blood vessel growth) in diabetic retinopathy, but their effect usually wears off.
+To keep good sight in the long term, the diabetes, blood pressure (BP) and smoking must be controlled: the drugs are very useful for use whilst patients are trying to control their diabetes and BP targets

 The risk of anti-VEGF treatment is small